KhangNguyen22/GUI-Backtracking-Recursive-Snake/README.md

 cd GUI-Recursive-Snake/

-// Edit the LongestPath.java line 175 so that it points to your respective directory holding the file LongestPathInput1.txt
+Note: Edit the LongestPath.java line 175 so that it points to your respective directory holding the file LongestPathInput1.txt

 ./run.sh